thalesac/ansible-aws/README.md

 - Fluentd (replaces Logstash)

-It uses Ubuntu 14.04 as a base and installs all the requred packages.
+It uses Ubuntu 14.04 and installs all the required packages.